Health Care, Prescription Drugs, Dental, Coordination of Benefits FAQs

-Each fall, during the designated Open Enrollment Period, you will have an opportunity to make changes to your health care coverage and add or drop dependents.
-Changes made during Open Enrollment become effective on January 1 of the following year.
+Each fall, during the designated Annual Enrollment period, you will have an opportunity to make changes to your health care coverage and add or drop dependents.
+Changes made during Annual Enrollment become effective on January 1 of the following year.

 Changes remain in effect for the entire year, unless you experience a qualifying life event that permits you to change your coverage.

 This is your share of the cost of coverage under a health plan.
 NYU requires a contribution for the cost of health care for most employees.
-Contact the NYU Benefits Office to determine what your contribution to the plan will be in the current plan year.
+Contact NYU PeopleLink to determine what your contribution to the plan will be in the current plan year.

 A copayment is a flat dollar amount that you pay for specific services each time you use them, such as office visits.
 Copayments are not part of the annual deductible (if your plan has one), and are not applied to any out-of-pocket maximum.
 Each NYU health care plan has a schedule of benefits, with specified copayments for covered services.